Involuntary treatment: History

 In the early 20th century, many countries passed laws allowing the compulsory sterilization of some women.
-In the USA more than half the states passed laws allowing the forced sterilization of people with certain illnesses or criminals as well as sterilization based on race.
+In the US more than half the states passed laws allowing the forced sterilization of people with certain illnesses or criminals as well as sterilization based on race.
 Forcible sterilization took place in the United States until at least 1981, more than 64 thousand people were forcibly sterilized.
 Denmark sterilized 60 thousand people between 1935 and 1976.
 During Nazi rule in Germany as part of their eugenics program about 600 thousand people were compulsorily sterilized.

 Involuntary euthanasia was carried out in Nazi Germany for those who had certain psychiatric disorders or learning disabilities as part of the Aktion T4 program.
 This program was run by Karl Brandt, a medical doctor, and Philipp Bouhler.
 Victims were murdered together in gas chambers and this program was a prototype for the extermination camps such as Auschwitz where the Holocaust took place.
 As part of Action 14f13, physicians involved in the euthanasia program visited concentration camps where they looked at documentation provided by SS camp doctors and approved the murder of camp inmates on the grounds of race, behavior and ability to work using the euthanasia program's facilities.

-In the UK the 1950s, homosexual men were given the choice between hormone therapy with female sex hormones or prison including, notably, Alan Turing.
+Throughout the latter half of the 20th century, homosexual men in the UK were given the choice between chemical castration with female sex hormones or prison including, notably, Alan Turing.

-Until 2004, every European state required that transgender people must be sterilized or provably infertile to have their preferred gender formally recognised.
-This practice continued in Sweden until 2012 and Denmark until 2014 Japan currently requires transgender people to be sterilized and have their ovaries removed to be recognised as a different gender.
+Until 2004, every European state required that transgender people must be sterilized or provably infertile to have their preferred gender formally recognized.
+This practice continued in Sweden until 2012 and Denmark until 2014.
+Japan currently requires transgender people to be sterilized and have their ovaries removed to be recognized as a different gender.